A Gift from a Flower to a Garden: Album cover and artwork

-The front cover photo design of Wear Your Love Like Heaven features a Pre-Raphaelite style infrared photograph (requiring six colour separations for printing, instead of the usual four separations) of Donovan on the moat in front of Bodiam Castle by Karl Ferris, who was his and Jimi Hendrix's personal photographer.
-The back cover photo was also a shot taken by Ferris in Los Angeles during Donovan's and Karl's initiation into Transcendental Meditation, and depicted Donovan visiting with Maharishi Mahesh Yogi.
+The front cover photo design of the album features a Pre-Raphaelite style infrared photograph (requiring seven colour separations for printing, instead of the usual four) of Donovan posing by the cliffs of Cornwall in a full robe and makeup, holding flowers in one hand and peacock feathers in another.
+On the inside of the box was another infrared picture of the artist in a boat on the moat in front of Bodiam Castle.
+The back cover photo was taken in Los Angeles during Donovan's initiation into Transcendental Meditation, and depicted Donovan visiting with Maharishi Mahesh Yogi.
+All three of the album package photographs were taken by Karl Ferris, who was his and Jimi Hendrix's personal photographer and was also initiated into TM on the same day.